Read time: 2 minutes

-User permissions are specific to each resource type, and different types do not share or inherit permissions.
-For example, if you set user permissions for a project with the ID
+Member permissions are specific to each resource type, and different types do not share or inherit permissions.
+For example, if you set member permissions for a project with the ID

-proj/default, the user does not have the same permissions for the project's environments unless you also set user permissions for
+proj/default, the member does not have the same permissions for the project's environments unless you also set member permissions for

 For a more refined example, we could name all feature flags whose keys start with

-Here is a reference list of all the supported resources in LaunchDarkly, and their scopes:
+Here is a reference list of all the supported resources in LaunchDarkly and their scopes, ordered by written expression: